gagolews/stringi/docs/_sources/rapi/about_stringi.rst.txt

 -  `about_encoding <about_encoding.html>`__ – character encoding issues, including information on encoding management in stringi, as well as on encoding detection and conversion.

 -  `about_locale <about_locale.html>`__ – locale issues, including locale management and specification in stringi, and the list of locale-sensitive operations.
-In particular, see `stri_opts_collator <stri_opts_collator.html>`__ for a description of the string collation algorithm, which is used for string comparing, ordering, sorting, case-folding, and searching.
+In particular, see `stri_opts_collator <stri_opts_collator.html>`__ for a description of the string collation algorithm, which is used for string comparing, ordering, ranking, sorting, case-folding, and searching.

 -  `about_arguments <about_arguments.html>`__ – information on how stringi treats its functions' arguments.